Jacreator/alx-low_level_programming/0x02-functions_nested_loops/README.md

 The file 100-times_table.c prints the mult-table base on the input for 15 rows The file 101-natural.c print the sum modulus of 3 and 5 The file 102-fibonacci.c print the serise to 1024
+The file 103-fibonacci.c prints the sum of even-valued terms before 4 million